mustafasaifee42/VR-Viz/ReadMe/LollipopChart.md

 style.fill.color|array or string|Defines the color for fill. __Not Required if style.fill.scaleType is present, else required.
 Default value: d3.schemeCategory10__ _If style.fill.scaleType is not present the this needs to be a string otherwise an array._ style.fill.startFromZero|boolean|Defines if the domain starts from 0 or not. __Not Required.
-Default value: false__ _Only applicable if style.fill.domain is not given and style.fill.scaleType is `linear`._ droplines|object|Defines the droplines / stem of the lollipop mark. __Required.__ droplines.style|object|Defines the style for the droplines. __Required.__ droplines.style.radius|float|Defines the radius of the droplines. __Required.__ droplines.style.fill|object|Defines the fill of the droplines. __Required.__
+Default value: false__ _Only applicable if style.fill.domain is not given and style.fill.scaleType is `linear`._ droplines|object|Defines the droplines / stem of the lollipop mark. __Required.__ droplines.class|function|Returns the class (html class) for the bars as a function of the data.
+If space in present then the 2 string with space in between will be taken as different classes.
+Classes cannot begin with a number and nust not contain any special characters expect _.
+This can be used for animating or creating interactions with the bars. __Not Required.__ droplines.id|function|Returns the id (html id) for the bars as a function of the data.
+If space in present then the 2 string with space in between will be taken as different id. ids cannot begin with a number and nust not contain any special characters expect _.
+No 2 ids must be same as id acts as a unique identifier.
+This can be used for animating or creating interactions with the bars. __Not Required.__ droplines.style|object|Defines the style for the droplines. __Required.__ droplines.style.radius|float|Defines the radius of the droplines. __Required.__ droplines.style.fill|object|Defines the fill of the droplines. __Required.__